railsuser2014/openobject-doc-book-en/source/book/7/7_17_Document_Management/7_17_Document_Management_structures.rst

    *Substructure common to all projects.*

-.. tip::   **Technique**  *Mapping*
+.. tip:: Mapping

     In practice, Open Erp doesn't create directories or files for every resource.
     It actually manages this by mapping between Open ERP resources and the FTP interface

     This approach gives a lot of flexibility because there's no synchronization to do, nor redundancy.
     Changes in either the document management system or in Open ERP will automatically be reflected over in the other side.

     And at the same time, resources are obviously not used up by storing things twice.